newtguy/cse210-projects/README.md

 Nathan Shelley | CSE210 | 2025

-This repository contains the starter code for many different projects.
+This repository contains the coursework for CSE210 completed by Nathan Shelley.
 They are arranged folders by week.

-There is also an an empty sandbox project that can be used to play around with any concept you would like.
+Week 02 - Abstraction
+Week 03 - Encapsulation
+Week 05 - Inheritance
+Week 06 - Polymorphism